ocaml/ocaml.org/data/tutorials/guides/1wf_04_multicore_ready.md

 ---
 id: multicore-transition
+title: Transitioning to Multicore with ThreadSanitizer
-title: Transitioning to Multicore with TSan
+short_title: Transitioning to Multicore with TSan
 description: >
   Learn to make your OCaml code multicore ready with ThreadSanitizer
 category: "Guides"
 ---

-# Transitioning to Multicore with ThreadSanitizer

 The 5.0 release brought Multicore, `Domain`-based parallelism to the OCaml language.
 Parallel `Domain`s performing uncoordinated operations